Manish Bapna

 John Podesta

-Founder Center for American Progress Policy; Former, Senior Advisor to the President for International Climate Policy, The White House
+Former Senior Advisor to the President for International Climate Policy, The White House; Founder, Center for American Progress Policy

 “Low- and middle-income countries are contending with the effects of climate change while continuing to drive strong sustainable growth to improve living standards for their citizens.
 The Emissions Market Accelerator team has demonstrated pollution markets can work in the Global South, unlocking new potential for pollution reduction and economic growth to go hand-in-hand.”